anoadragon453/nio-template/README.md

 The sample configuration file.
 People running your bot should be advised to copy this file to `config.yaml`, then edit it according to their needs.
-Be sure never to check the edited `config.yaml` into source control since it'll likely contain sensitive details like an access token!
+Be sure never to check the edited `config.yaml` into source control since it'll likely contain sensitive details like passwords!

 ## Questions?